rohitralhan/GPU-Metrics-with-Grafana-OCP/README.md

     oc apply -f grafana-dashboard.yaml
     ```

-4. Verify that the dashboard appears in Grafana, use the below command to get the Grafana UI url (default user/password - root/start)
+4. Verify that the dashboard appears in Grafana, use the below command to get the Grafana UI url
     ```
     oc get routes grafana-a-route -o jsonpath='{"https://"}{.spec.host}{"\n"}' -n grafana-dashboard
 	```